Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/supported-attributes.md

 Indicates whether the name of a property is displayed within parentheses (e.g., `"(Name)"` versus `"Name"`).

 This attribute is typically used to sort more important properties to the top, when sorting alphabetically.
-However other [sorting features](categorization-and-sorting.md) can alter sort order.
+However, other [sorting features](categorization-and-sorting.md) can alter sort order.
 In addition, the parentheses make the property stand out slightly.

 See [MSDN (external)](http://msdn.microsoft.com/en-us/library/system.componentmodel.parenthesizepropertynameattribute.aspx) for more information on this attribute.